Jun-Pu/Machaverse-XS/README.md

-# Generative 3D Completion in the Wild
+# Camp3D: Learning Camera Path for Generative 3D Completion in the Wild
 TL;DR: We propose a camera-conditional video diffusion model, namely "CamPainter", to reconstruct a real-world 3D object from only one incomplete image.